Garden-AI/garden/helm/README.md

 ### assigning the UUID

-This is a bit of a hack: the UUID needs to have already been registered with the Globus Compute Service before it can be (re-)deployed here.
+Generating the UUID needs a bit of a hack.
+The endpoint has to have already been registered with the Globus Compute Service before it can be (re-)deployed here.
 This process is a little different depending on how you set up credentials, but the gist is:
 - make a new endpoint locally
 - write down its uuid for `values.yaml`
 - stop/delete the endpoint locally